OdyAsh/docs/docs/faq.md

 ## Is Ansari Open Source?

 Yes it is.
-Here is the source code for the [backend](https://github.com/waleedkadous/ansari-backend) and the [frontend](https://github.com/waleedkadous/ansari-frontend).
+Here is the source code for the [backend](https://github.com/ansari-project/ansari-backend) and the [frontend](https://github.com/ansari-project/ansari-frontend).

 ## Does Ansari cost money?

 Users do not have to pay anything to use Ansari.
-However, LLMs are very expensive to use (especially high end onesl ike GPT-4-Turbo).
+However, LLMs are very expensive to use (especially high end ones like GPT-4-Turbo and Claude Sonnet).
 So each request and response costs about 5c or so.